 My latest trip to Prague had one key difference to many of my others: it was my first real solo trip.
 Solo travel is something I’d long been nervous about.
 But once you get used to it, it’s a lot of fun

 If you are talking about travelling on my own, then technically it wasn’t.
-I’ve had four other trips (Paris, Venice, Luxembourg and Dubai) which were for business in which I added a day of annual leave onto the trip to make the most of it.
+I’ve had four other trips (Paris, Venice, Luxembourg and Dubai) for business in which I added a day of annual leave to travel solo.
 But Prague was the first where I had no work to do and consciously chose to have the trip.

 Enjoying my solo day in Dubai

 Despite often reading from my fellow travel bloggers the benefits of solo travel, I’d never really taken advantage of it.
-I love the idea of being able to do what I want when I want, but I’m also a socially awkward person who’s thinking “Do I look weird when I’m eating on my own?” and “What if I want to try the local beer?” and most importantly “what if something goes wrong?”
+I love the idea of being able to do what I want when I want.
+But I’m also a socially awkward person who’s thinking “Do I look weird when I’m eating on my own?” and “What if I want to try the local beer?”
+Most importantly I’m thinking “what if something goes wrong?”

-I never thought I’d be the type to feel comfortable with solo travel, but after my flight back from a business trip in Venice got cancelled a few years ago, I suddenly found myself with a weekend on my own.
+I never thought I’d be the type to feel comfortable with solo travel.
+However, after my flight back from a business trip in Venice got cancelled a few years ago, I suddenly found myself with a weekend on my own.
 I ended up having a good time; it eased me into the idea because I had no choice.